finbourne/configuration-sdk-java-preview/sdk/docs/ConfigurationSetsApi.md

 # **getConfigurationSet**
 > ConfigurationSet getConfigurationSet(type, scope, code, reveal, userId)

-[EXPERIMENTAL] GetConfigurationSet: Get a configuration set, including all the associated metadata.
+[EARLY ACCESS] GetConfigurationSet: Get a configuration set, including all the associated metadata.
 By default secrets will not be revealed

 ### Example
 ```java